 The following example from IM Frankfurt shows how the slots would have been distributed and how far slots might roll late in the season:

-- First of all, as a Regional Championship Frankfurt has 4 base slots (2 for the females and 2 for the male Pros) and 2 floating slots.
+- First of all, as a Regional Championship Frankfurt has 4 base slots (2 for the females and 2 for the male Pros) and 2 unassigned slots.

 - The 2018 start numbers were 21 male and 13 females.
 Proportionally, this means 3.7 slots for the men and 2.3 for the women.
 Clearly, this means that both floating slots go to the men, so it’s 4 male and 2 female Kona Pro slots in total.